joaicher/Master_Thesis_Aicher_fina/README.md

 Clone the repo and connect into its top level directory.
 Build the fromFile2D.cc file (adapted from the ae108-library).
+Change the pathes in fem.py, fem_euler.py and the environments according to the describtion in the parameters.py.

-To initialize and run the `gym` example:
+To initialize and run the trained model:

 ```
 pip install -r requirements.txt
-pip install -e gym-example

 python create_plots_for_thesis.py
 ```